Vladimir-csp/uwsm/README.md

   client to execute.
 This avoids the overhead of repeated python startup and increases app launch speed.
 - `uuctl`: graphical (via dmenu-like menus) tool for managing user units.
-- `fumon`: background service for notifying about failed units
+- `fumon`: background service for notifying about failed units (disabled by default, enable with systemctl)

 </details>